Introduction

 Should I tell my dentist about my heart condition?

 Yes, it is very important to inform your dental team about any heart conditions, including valve disorders, previous heart surgery, congenital heart defects, or a history of endocarditis.
 This information allows your dental professional to plan your treatment safely and to determine whether any additional precautions — such as antibiotic prophylaxis — are appropriate.
+Keeping your medical history up to date at every dental visit ensures that your care is tailored to your individual needs and that any potential risks are managed appropriately.

 Conclusion